wasny0ps/Damn-Vulnerable-DeFi/Challenges/Compromised/README.md

 ![image](https://github.com/wasny0ps/Damn-Vulnerable-DeFi/assets/87646106/afdf0559-ea1f-483a-a3c8-eb301acc6863)

-We can confirm that these private keys grant access to the oracle's trusted accounts.
-The vulnerability lies in the potential misuse of these keys to sign transactions, enabling **price manipulation within the oracle**.
-This manipulation could be exploited for profit by executing buy-low, sell-high strategies to deplete the exchange's resources.
+We can confirm that these private keys grant access to the oracle's trusted accounts. **The vulnerability lies in the potential misuse of these keys to sign transactions, enabling price manipulation within the oracle**.
+This manipulation could be exploited for profit by executing **buy-low**, **sell-high** strategies to deplete the exchange's resources.

 Here are the attacker commands: